 - Supportive and Palliative Care Therapies

 - Experimental therapies

 Oncologists at Mayo Clinic have extensive experience in the diagnosis and treatment of every kind of cancer, including:

 To understand Mayo Clinic's approach to treating cancers of the blood and blood-forming organs, such as leukemia and lymphoma, visit the hematology page.

 People with cancer who seek care at Mayo Clinic have access to a full range of treatment options, including standard and experimental treatments.
 Mayo Clinic oncologists collaborate with experts in all other departments to provide coordinated and integrated, multidisciplinary care to people with all types of cancer.

-Oncologists are active in the Mayo Clinic Cancer Center, designated by the National Cancer Institute (NCI) as a comprehensive cancer center.
+Oncologists are active in the Mayo Clinic Comprehensive Cancer Center, designated by the National Cancer Institute (NCI) as a comprehensive cancer center.
 It is the only NCI-designated comprehensive cancer center with three sites — Arizona, Florida and Minnesota.
-The Mayo Clinic Cancer Center ranks in the top tier of cancer centers for cancer research, treatment and education.
+The Mayo Clinic Comprehensive Cancer Center ranks in the top tier of cancer centers for cancer research, treatment and education.

 Collaboration to improve patient care